Often, busy high-achieving women don’t slow down long enough to recognize and attend to their own feelings and needs until a crisis occurs.

 - You could be experiencing difficulties in your marriage, related to the fact that your career and earnings have gone far beyond your husband’s.
 This frequently brings up feelings in both partners that neither knows how to address.

-Despite all the challenges in your life, and probably many more I haven’t mentioned, you have succeeded.
+Despite all the challenges you have faced and still face in your life, you have succeeded.
 All around you, people depend on you and rely on your knowledge and abilities.

 But what about your happiness and fulfillment?

-If you all too often put off thinking about your own feelings and needs and desires, maybe it’s time to put yourself back into the equation.
+If you all too often put off thinking about your own feelings, needs and desires, maybe it’s time to put yourself back into the equation.

 Despite all the challenges in your life, you have succeeded.